Thoughts for the Aging Web Developer

 Maybe you’re already clear about it, and you didn’t even need to specialize as the last point suggested.
 But maybe this is the moment to reinvent yourself: Do you still identify as a developer or technical lead… or has that changed?
 Would this be a time to become a manager?
 Or a technical project lead?
 Or a consultant?

-This can be one defining moment, one that turns concerns about time passing into an opportunity to move forward.
+This can be a defining moment, one that turns concerns about time passing into an opportunity to move forward.
 I genuinely believe that’s how we should think about time and age.
 They bring opportunities.

 Take the Next Step

 Ultimately, you’ll need to choose and you need to take the next step.
 You identified your strengths, you specialized, or you reinvented yourself.
-It comes to life when you take action on these choices:
+It all comes to life when you take action on these choices:

 - Develop a new growth plan.